skalarproduktraum/phd-thesis/chapters/scenery.md

-# scenery — Democratising VR/AR Visualisation for Systems Biology
+# scenery — Democratising VR/AR for Systems Biology

 In the chapters before, we have highlighted the needs of systems biology for flexible ways of harnessing human-computer interaction, high-fidelity, customisable visualisations, and reproducibility.